-Optimal improvements in your muscular system as well as the building, strengthening and toning of key muscle groups is undoubtedly one of the top benefits of playing volleyball.
-Volleyball is a physically demanding sport.
-Irrespective of if you’re playing on a professional or recreational level.
-It requires a significant amount of muscular strength, stamina, power, speed, agility and endurance.
-From optimal force exertion during serves and back and forth rallies to maintaining a sufficient level of stamina and endurance as you make your way back and forth on the court, volleyball can be incredibly taxing on your musculoskeletal system.
+One of the advantages of playing volleyball is without a doubt the development of your muscular system as well as the building, strengthening, and toning of important muscle groups.
+Volleyball is a physically demanding sport is volleyball, regardless of whether you’re playing professionally or for fun.
+It requires a considerable level of muscular strength, endurance, power, speed, and agility.
+Volleyball can be taxing on your musculoskeletal system, demanding high levels of exertion during serves and back-and-forth rallies as well as maintaining a sufficient level of stamina and endurance as you move back and forth on the court.

 - Regular exercise results in stronger muscles and bones.

 - As you age, by participating in regular physical activity, you will have less chance of developing serious joint problems and fractures, and your balance (and chances of falling) will be reduced.